Jakan-Kink/fansly-scraper/README.md

    and extract the files from the zip folder.

+2. **Choose your authentication method:**

+   **Option A: Browser Token Extraction (Recommended)**

+   - Requires installing browser-auth support: `poetry install --no-root --with browser-auth`
-2. Ensure that you have recently logged into your Fansly account and accessed the Fansly website using one of the following web browsers: **Chrome, Firefox, Microsoft Edge, Brave, Opera, or Opera GX** on the operating systems **Windows 10/11, macOS or Linux**.
+   - Ensure you have recently logged into your Fansly account and accessed the Fansly website using one of the following web browsers: **Chrome, Firefox, Microsoft Edge, Brave, Opera, or Opera GX** on **Windows 10/11, macOS or Linux**
+   - The application will automatically extract your authorization token from browser storage
+   - **No credentials needed** - tokens are extracted locally from your browser

+   **Option B: Username/Password Login**

+   - Add your Fansly credentials to `config.ini`:

+     ```ini
+     [Targeted Creator]
+     username = your_fansly_account_username
+     password = your_fansly_account_password
+     ```

+   - The application will automatically log in and obtain a token
+   - **Works without browser-auth dependency** - just run `poetry install --no-root`

-3. Open and run the `Fansly Downloader NG.exe` file by clicking on it or run `fansly_downloader_ng.py` from a terminal.
+3. Open and run the `Fansly Downloader NG.exe` file by clicking on it or run `poetry run python fansly_downloader_ng.py` from a terminal.
 This will initiate the interactive setup tutorial for the configuration file called [`config.ini`](https://github.com/prof79/fansly-downloader-ng/wiki/Explanation-of-provided-programs-&-their-functionality#explanation-of-configini).
 4. After values for the targeted creators [Username](https://github.com/prof79/fansly-downloader-ng/blob/fc7c6734061f6b61ddf3ef3ae29618aedc21e052/config.ini#L2), your Fansly account [Authorization Token](https://github.com/prof79/fansly-downloader-ng/blob/fc7c6734061f6b61ddf3ef3ae29618aedc21e052/config.ini#L5) and your web browser's [User-Agent](https://github.com/prof79/fansly-downloader-ng/blob/fc7c6734061f6b61ddf3ef3ae29618aedc21e052/config.ini#L6) are filled you're good to go 🎉!
    See the [manual set-up tutorial](https://github.com/prof79/fansly-downloader-ng/wiki/Get-Started) if anything could not be configured automatically.